 Managed Futures manager, or in particular, trend following managers have over the last ten years underwhelmed on the performance side, with several of the large managers having nearly flat performance over the last decade.
 So, why are institutions still allocating to this space?
 We will explore two of the most common reasons: tail protection and positive skewness.
 Both of these are positive characteristics, often leading to uncorrelated behavior during market stress.
 One of them is the characteristics of a particular feature of Trend Following, whereas the other is something that is observed from return data and correlation to markets.

 Skewness is a statistical measure to describe the behavior of the tails compared to the average return.
 CTAs and in particular trend following strategies are viewed as a positively skewed strategy, with greater positive returns compared to the average.
 As the general Hedge Fund is largely negatively skewed, a strategy with positive skew creates a better and more robust hedge fund portfolio.

 Positively skewed returns, in simplified notion, comes from being able to add to winning positions (or add to correlated markets) or as argued occasionally, from the use of stop-losses.
 In the former case, this will generally amplify the upside if markets continue to trend.
 In the latter case, the stop-losses are effectively cutting off the left side of the distribution without affecting the right side of the return distribution.
 That said, the skewness of a trend following strategy is largely a function of the return distribution of the underlying markets and unless adding to a market, or using stop losses, skewness will not appear out of limbo.
-The positive skewness comes with a cost, as stop-losses are often costly to use and adding to a position may come with additional risk of losses if markets turns abruptly.
+The positive skewness comes with a cost, as stop-losses are often costly to use, and adding to a position may come with the additional risk of losses if markets turn abruptly.